Lamfurst/CS106L_Note/README.md

-# This is the notes for CS106L
+# This are the notes for CS106L